run-ai/docs/docs/admin/runai-setup/troubleshooting/cluster-health-check.md

 # Verifying Cluster Health

-Following is a set of tests which determine the Run:ai cluster health:
+Following is a set of tests that determine the Run:ai cluster health:

 ## Verify that data is sent to the cloud